conorbmurphy/galvanizereference/README.md

 ### Apache Hadoop ###

 Apache Hadoop is an open-source software framework for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.
-The core of Apache Hadoop consists of a storage part, known as **Hadoop Distributed File System (HDFS)**, and a processing part called **MapReduce**.
-This framework addresses both the storage and processing problems.  **MRJob** is the python package that allows you to interact with Hadoop.
+It is the open-source implementation of the MapReduce paradigm coming from a paper published by Google and development by Yahoo.
+The core of Apache Hadoop consists of a storage system, known as **Hadoop Distributed File System (HDFS)**, and a processing paradigm called **MapReduce**.
+This framework addresses both the storage and processing problems.  **MRJob** is the python package that allows you to interact with Hadoop originating from Yelp.

 Hadoop defaults to splitting data into 64mb chunks spread across 3 machines at random.
 The NameNode is knows how to put all of these chunks back together.
 While this used to be a single point of failure, there is now at least one secondary NameNode that can be used in case the main node fails.